ZPI-2023-IST/Documentation/source/modules/frontend.rst

 1. **Log Filtering:**

     Users can filter logs based on their types (`CONFIG`, `TEST`, `TRAIN`) using buttons.
     Filter buttons for types include "Config," "Test," and "Train."

 2. **Log Level Filtering:**

     Users can filter logs based on their levels (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `FATAL`) using buttons.
     Filter buttons for levels include "Debug," "Info," "Warning," "Error," and "Fatal."

 3. **Displaying Log Table:**

     Logs are displayed in a table format, showing timestamp, type, level, and content.
     The content is clickable, triggering a toast notification and copying the log content to the clipboard.

 4. **Toast Notifications:**

     Toast notifications are used to inform users that log content has been copied to the clipboard.

 5. **Fetching Logs:**

     The component fetches logs from the backend using the "/logs" endpoint.
     Logs are fetched asynchronously using the useEffect hook and displayed once fetched.

 6. **Log Styling:**

     Logs are displayed as Cards, with different background colors based on their levels (e.g., 'danger' for 'ERROR').
     The text color is adjusted for better readability.

 7. **Clipboard Copy Functionality:**

     Clicking on log content triggers a function that copies the content to the clipboard.
     A toast notification confirms the successful copy.

 8. **Responsive Design:**

     The component is designed to be responsive, with a maximum height for the log display area and scroll functionality.

-For more details and the actual code implementation, refer to the provided `logs.js` file.

 --------
 stats.js
 --------

+The Stats component in stats.js manages the display of statistical information related to the RL framework.
+It utilizes the Next.js framework, React.js library, Bootstrap for styling, and additional components such as Line, Bar, Container, Row, Col, Form, and Layout.
+The component communicates with the backend API hosted at "http://localhost" over a specified port obtained using the Port component, and the stats endpoint "/stats".

+The Stats component manages several state variables to facilitate dynamic interactions and updates on the statistics display page:

+- rewards: Holds the cumulative rewards data fetched from the backend.
+- wins: Holds the number of won games data fetched from the backend.
+- losses: Holds the number of lost games data fetched from the backend.
+- timeouts: Holds the number of timeouts data fetched from the backend.
+- smoothing: Represents the smoothing factor for the rewards line chart.
+- game: Represents the index of the selected game for display.
+- numGames: Holds the total number of games available.
+- allData: Holds all the data fetched for different games.

+The Stats component includes the following key features:

+1. **Game Selection:**

+    Users can select different games from a dropdown list, triggering the dynamic loading of statistical data for the selected game.

+2. **Line Chart for Rewards:**

+    The component displays a line chart showing cumulative rewards over episodes.
+Users can adjust the smoothing factor using a range input.

+3. **Bar Chart for Game Results:**

+    The component displays a bar chart showing the number of wins, losses, and timeouts for the selected game.

+4. **Fetching Stats:**

+    The component fetches statistical data from the backend using the "/stats" endpoint.
+Stats are fetched asynchronously using the useEffect hook and displayed once fetched.

+5. **Data Processing:**

+    Data fetched from the backend is processed to create suitable datasets for the Line and Bar charts.
+Moving average is applied to the rewards data for smoother visualization.

+6. **Responsive Design:**

+    The component is designed to be responsive, with charts and controls adjusting to different screen sizes.

 ------------
 visualize.js
 ------------

+The `Visualize` component in `visualize.js` handles the visualization of RL game history.
+It utilizes the Next.js framework, React.js library, Bootstrap for styling, and additional components such as ListGroup, Layout, Button, Table, and useState, useEffect hooks.
+The component communicates with the backend API hosted at "http://localhost" over a specified port obtained using the Port component, and the history endpoint "/game-history".

+The Visualize component manages state variables to facilitate dynamic interactions and updates on the visualization page:

+- `history`: Holds the game history data fetched from the backend.

+The `Visualize` component includes the following key features:

+1. **Fetching Game History:**

+   The component fetches game history data from the backend using the "/game-history" endpoint.
+The useEffect hook is used to trigger the fetch operation when the component mounts.

+2. **Visualization Button:**

+   For each game entry in the history, a "Visualize" button is provided.
+Clicking this button sends a POST request to the "/api/visualize" endpoint with the corresponding game data.

+3. **Handling Visualization:**

+   Upon receiving the visualization data from the backend, the component opens a new window to display the visualization.
+The visualization URL is constructed based on the received data.

+4. **Table Display:**

+   The game history is displayed in a table format, showing information such as the game index, timestamp, state, and a "Visualize" button.

+5. **Conditional Rendering:**

+   The component uses conditional rendering to display different content based on whether game history is available or not.

+6. **Responsive Design:**

+   The component is designed to be responsive, with the table adjusting to different screen sizes.

+For more details and the actual code implementation, refer to the provided `visualize.js` file.

 ---------
 navbar.js
 ---------

+The `navbar.js` file defines the navbar component, which is used to display the navigation bar on all pages of the frontend.
+It utilizes the Next.js framework, React.js library, Bootstrap for styling, and additional components such as Navbar, Nav, and Container.

 ---------
 layout.js
 ---------

+The `layout.js` file defines the layout component, which is used to display the header on all pages of the frontend.

 -------
 port.js
 -------

+The `port.js` file defines the Port component, which is used to parse the port number for the backend API and visualization page.